 Marianne Spurr is a British / Japanese artist living and working in Brooklyn, New York.
 She earned her BA in Fine Art at the Ruskin school of Art, University of Oxford, and an MA in painting at the Royal college of Art in London.
 She has exhibited widely in the UK and internationally, and holds work in numerous private collections.
-In 2025 she will launch an experimental textile design and ceramic studio with a focus on slow craft, embroidery and repurposed heritage textiles.
+In 2025 she will launch FRUITS, an experimental textile design and ceramic studio with a focus on slow craft, embroidery and repurposed heritage textiles.

 For further information please contact: mspurr.studio@gmail.com